Skip to main content

 Description

-API Keys should only be used for services in cases where other authentication methods are unavailable.
+API keys should only be used for services when other authentication methods are unavailable.
 API keys are always at risk because they can be viewed publicly, such as from within a browser, or they can be accessed on a device where the key resides.
 It is recommended to restrict API keys to use (call) only APIs required by an application.

 Rationale

-Security risks involved in using API-Keys are below:
+Security risks involved in using API keys are listed below:

 Impact

-Setting API restrictions may break existing application functioning, if not done carefully.
+Setting API restrictions may break existing application functionality if not done carefully.

 Audit